 Pathophysiology of CRPS

-The exact pathophysiology of complex regional pain syndrome (CRPS) is not fully understood.
-However, it is believed to involve a combination of inflammatory changes, neural sensitization, and genetic factors.
+The exact pathophysiology of complex regional pain syndrome (CRPS) has yet to be fully understood.
+However, it is believed to involve inflammatory changes, neural sensitization, and genetic factors.

 Inflammation plays a crucial role in CRPS, with elevated levels of pro-inflammatory cytokines and neuropeptides found in affected individuals.
 These inflammatory changes contribute to the pain and other symptoms experienced in CRPS.

-Additionally, both the peripheral and central nervous systems undergo significant changes in CRPS.
-Neural sensitization, a process where the nerves become more responsive to pain signals, leads to increased pain sensitivity and the development of symptoms such as allodynia and hyperalgesia.
+Additionally, the peripheral and central nervous systems undergo significant changes in CRPS.
+Neural sensitization is a process in which the nerves become more responsive to pain signals, increase pain sensitivity, and develop symptoms such as allodynia and hyperalgesia.

 Abnormalities in the sympathetic nervous system, which controls involuntary functions such as blood flow, also play a role in CRPS.
 Dysregulation of sympathetic activity further contributes to the pain, temperature abnormalities, and skin changes observed in CRPS.